angellvsdev/solid_practices/README.md

+# ▶ PAUSED
+Why i put a pause to my challenge?
+Lately, i've been going trough certain mental and personal problems, these problems, blended with lacks of time, don't let me front this challenge (yeah, it sounds like i'm quite lazy), but i prefer to pause this a couple days or a week and get all my current problems far from my programmer carreer, i can't allow myself to being mediocre, and i'm completing this challenge as that, a mediocre developer, so, i'll be solving all my shit and finish a project what i'm working on, and, that way, practice and continue learning and bring myself new learn correctly, of course, i will be programming anyway, but, at this moment, i can't do it everyday.
+If i'm blessed, every other day.
+So, this will be my last update in a while, **see y'all soon nobody! :D**

 # ⌨ My100DaysOfCode ☕
 **Hello, world!**
 I've decided to commit myself to complete the challenge of **#100DaysOfCode**, this means i'm gonna code at least 1 hour per day during 100 days, and i'm gonna approach this 3 months to masterize two key concepts in the programming world; [Programming Paradigms](https://en.wikipedia.org/wiki/Programming_paradigm) and [Software Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern), and i'm gonna use this repository as a journal to track my progress and remain ordered across this whole challenge.